International Research Network on Ageing, Gender, and Visual Culture

 Among the activities that this international group will carry out are film festivals, workshops, street performances, creative activities with the elderly, and activities of intergenerational awareness in matters of gender and ageing.

-Maria Cabre (2015) wrote that the Spanish film industry funds movies devoted to presenting virile fights and hairy chests.
-Hence, the presentation of women or the LGBT community in these films is almost accidental; it is a necessary but small counterpoint to the plot.
+The presentation of cisgender women or the LGBT community in mainstream audiovisual culture is almost accidental; it is a necessary but small counterpoint to the plot.
 Even though ageing is not normally the focus of blockbuster films, when old characters are part of them, cinema shows a clear preference towards older male characters in active roles.
 Additionally, when ageing women are part of the films, their deficits (in terms of health, sexuality, intellectual capacity and as social subject/agent) are highlighted, exacerbated and stereotyped.

 The same applies to other visual texts, including theatre, dance, photography, etc. Therefore, the depiction of ageing and well-being in Spanish visual texts demands to be analyzed from the intersections of the cultural, social, political, economic and medical dimensions of gender and ageing.